thirdweb-dev/js/.changeset/rich-pigs-cry.md

 ---
-"@thirdweb-dev/react": minor
+"@thirdweb-dev/react": patch
 ---

-[ReactSDK] update useClaimedNFTs to only fetch claimed NFTs
+Updates useClaimedNFTs to only fetch claimed NFTs